 What we don’t: Not particularly durable and will stretch out in between washings.

-Over the years, REI Co-op has vastly improved their in-house offerings, and their Sahara Bermuda shorts are case in point.
+Over the years, REI Co-op has vastly improved their in-house offerings, and the Sahara Bermuda shorts are a case in point.
 These are the full package for everything from casual day hikes and longer overnights, offering great coverage with the mid-rise waist and 9-inch inseam, four pockets (including one with a zipper), and lightweight, quick-drying fabric with a bit of give.
 We particularly like the recent redesign, which subs in a patch of elastic at the back of the waistband for a closer fit (you also get a drawstring inside the button-and-fly closure).
-Priced at $60 and available in 14 sizes, the Sahara Bermuda is an excellent all-rounder that gets the job done for women looking for a functional and modest short for summer adventuring.
+Priced at $60 and available in a healthy range of sizes, the Sahara Bermuda is an excellent all-rounder that gets the job done for women looking for a functional and modest short for summer adventuring.

-But while the Sahara Bermuda’s lightweight fabric makes them a great companion for hot days on the trail, it’s far from the most durable or premium here.
-The shorts will stretch out between washings (particularly important if you plan to wear them on a week-long backpacking trip), and are much more prone to abrasion and pilling than a design like the Gamma above.
+But while the Sahara Bermuda’s lightweight fabric makes it a great companion for hot days on the trail, it’s far from the most durable or premium here.
+The shorts will stretch out between washings (particularly important if you plan to wear them on a week-long backpacking trip) and are much more prone to abrasion and pilling than a design like the Gamma above.
 And while the elastic waistband will help maintain a good fit over time, it’s a bit of a polarizing feature (those looking for a traditional design might not love it).
-Finally, REI only offers three colorways and one length, and none of the pockets on our size 4 fit a smartphone.
-All nitpicks aside, the Sahara Bermuda offer a thoughtful take on the standard hiking short design, and fit the part whether you’re hitting the trail, headed to the lake, or running errands in between.
+Finally, REI only offers a couple muted colorways and one length, and none of the pockets on our size 4 fit a smartphone.
+But nitpicks aside, the Sahara Bermuda offers a thoughtful take on the standard hiking short design and fits the part whether you’re hitting the trail, headed to the lake, or running errands in between.
+At the time of publishing, it looks like the Bermuda may be on the way out for the season, so snatch them up at a discount while you still can.

 See the REI Co-op Sahara Bermuda